eazy13forlife/mytodos-frontend/README.md

 * Login/SignUp page
 * User's login info saved to local storage to prevent always having to log in
 * User's filter and sort settings saved to local storage as well to prevent having to reconfigure on app load
-* User can save tasks in one of the default folders (Inbox, Today, Upcoming) or create a custom project folder.
+* User can save tasks in one of the default folders (Inbox, Today, Upcoming) or create a custom project folder
-* User can filter and sort tasks based on criteria like priority, due date, creation, date and name.
+* User can filter and sort tasks based on criteria like priority, due date, creation, date and name
 * User can check how many tasks they have completed in total.

+## What I Learned
+* I can and should use hooks to separate business logic from ui logic
+* Route redirecting with react-router-dom is great for the ability to access certain routes only if user is authenticated
+* Use folder structure where all files for a specific component are within that folder

 ## Ideas to implements
 * Forgot password link